When Should You Hold an Intervention?

 - Violence: The person harms someone while under the influence.
 This may occur during domestic violence, sexual assault, or driving under the influence.

-When the person is unable to stop using, even when willing (and wanting), and the need to use drugs or alcohol trumps the physical and mental health of oneself and others, it is time to stage an intervention.
+When the person cannot stop using, even when willing (and wanting), and the need to use drugs or alcohol trumps the physical and mental health of oneself and others, it is time to stage an intervention.

-- The Information: Educate yourself on your loved one’s addiction.
+Educate yourself on your loved one’s addiction.
 The more you know, the more help and support you can provide.
 If you do not understand what you’re dealing with, you may have difficulty conveying your points to your loved one.

-Also consider how you can stop any enabling behaviors with the addict; this includes limiting access to money, housing, or any other support you provide that allows the addictive behaviors to continue.
+Also, consider how you can stop any enabling behaviors with the addict; this includes limiting access to money, housing, or any other support you provide that allows the addictive behaviors to continue.